Registering Cloudera Hybrid Environments

 Use the provided commands to create a service account through the Google Cloud SDK or Google Cloud Shell.

-Use Minimal role for a general Hybrid environment.
+Use Minimal role for a general hybrid environment.
 Use Default if you plan to use Data Services.

 Upload file Use the Upload file button to upload a service account private key in JSON format.